omeka/omeka-s-developer/docs/key_concepts/view_helpers.md

 ### Invokables vs Factories

-Sometimes, additional data beyond the View object must be passed to the helper.
+Sometimes, a helper will need access to additional services, or data that is accessible only via a service.
 In this case, the View Helper must be created via a factory, rather than an invokable, as defined in the `config.php` file.
+(See also [Services and Factories](services_and_factories.md)).

 To create a factory for your View Helper, put the factory in the following directory: